520 West 28th Street: Interior

+In the main entrance of the building, there is an interior massive carved natural stone installation, which was supplied by Greco Marble SA, the supplier of all Greek natural stone of the building (including the main entrance floor, as well as private areas).
 The building features model units were designed by Jennifer Post and West Chin.
 The units feature kitchens made by Boffi, which were designed by Zaha Hadid and Gaggenau Hausgeräte appliances.
 The bathrooms are fitted with smart glass.
 Lighting design for the interiors, including the lobby, amenities areas and select portions of the individual units, was done by Office for Visual Interaction.